Rackspace Cloud Essentials - Enable your domain to be served from Rackspace Cloud

-For Rackspace Cloud services, the name servers you need to use are:
+For Rackspace Cloud services, you need to use the following name servers:

-ns.rackspace.com & ns2.rackspace.com
+- ns.rackspace.com and ns2.rackspace.com

-How do I transfer the domain?
+How do I enable the domain at Rackspace?

 How long does DNS propagation take?

-dig command against your domain.
+dig command against the domain.

-pointing to your Cloud Server through
+pointing to your Cloud Server are available through the

-©2016 Rackspace US, Inc.
+©2020 Rackspace US, Inc.